medfreeman/meta-box-addons/README.md

 ## Description

-Adds an embed field that works with oembed, and link field with protocol verification and a open link button to test the validity of the link upon entering.
+Adds an embed field that works with oembed, has a button to test and see if the link posted is embeddible, and a link field with protocol verification and a open link button to test the validity of the link upon entering.
 Corresponding helpers for formatting are present, and new formatters for text fields also.

 ## Requirements